-Food provides people with energy, but it also takes energy to gather, cultivate, process and prepare food.
-The difference between the energy consumed as food and the energy used to produce it, is the net energy of food production.
-Most food in modern economies has negative net energy, meaning most food takes more anergy to produce than it provides.
-This is unsustainable.
+Food provides people with energy, but it also takes energy to cultivate, gather, process and prepare food.
+The difference between the energy consumed as food and the energy used to produce it is the net energy of food production.
+Most food in modern economies has negative net energy, meaning most food takes more energy to produce than it provides, which is obviously unsustainable.

-If a human uses more calories than he ingests (i.e. negative net energy) he will die quite quickly.
-In survival situations it is advised that you stay put and conserve as much energy as possible.
-It is counterproductive to hunt or forage for food when it’s likely that the calories you use is more than you gain.
+If a human uses more calories than he ingests (i.e. negative net energy) he will be dead before long.
+In survival situations, it is advised that you stay put and conserve as much energy as possible.
+It is counterproductive to hunt or forage for food when it’s likely that the calories you use are more than you gain.

 Before the industrial revolution, and the widespread use of fossil fuels, the energy for agricultural production came from people and from ‘beasts of burden’.
 If a farmer can only produce enough food for himself, his family and his animals, with perhaps a little left over to trade for clothes and other essential goods, it is called subsistence farming.
 This is the type of farming that occurs in many poor parts of the world today.

 Not all foods are equal.
-Grains, specifically wheat and corn, have a high calorific value relative to the amount of calories it takes to farm them.
-Grain-fed beef on the other hand has a very low calorific value compared to the energy expended in producing it.
+Grains, specifically wheat and corn, have a high calorific value relative to the number of calories it takes to farm them.
+Grain-fed beef, on the other hand, has a very low calorific value compared to the energy expended in producing it.

 The table below shows the net energy of a variety of foods.
-This correlates to the size of the carbon footprint of different foods, since most of the energy expended comes from.
+This correlates to the size of the carbon footprint of different foods since most of the energy expended comes from burning fossil fuels.

-The picture is complex but, relatively at least, industrial farming is not sustainable, meaning the volume of meat currently consumed must decrease.
+The picture is complex but, relatively at least, industrial farming is not sustainable, meaning the volume of meat, in particular, currently consumed must decrease.

 Energy Efficiency of Various Foods